Growing Summer Squash All Summer Long

 Different Types of Summer Squash

 Summer squash produces early in the summer and lasts until the first frost in autumn.
-Zucchini is a type of summer squash and comes in both the green and yellow varieties, but they are not the only type of summer squash.
-Other summer squashes include the yellow crookneck and the yellow straight neck,and the pattypan (also know as the scallop squash).
+Zucchini (also called courgette) is a type of summer squash and comes in both green and yellow varieties, but they are not the only type of summer squash.
+Other summer squashes include the yellow crookneck, yellow straight neck, and pattypan (also known as the scallop squash).
 Most summer squashes harvest within 50-70 days of planting.

 At a Glance: Growing Summer Squash